Extend single-locus multilocus

 Humans evolved

-do evolved (Primate) behaviors persist?
+do evolved Primate behaviors persist?

-Parenting behaviour:
+Parenting behavior:

 'Broken wing'